-Doughnut Economics About DEAL News & Updates Meet the DEAL Team Careers FAQ Wider Movement Contact UsI'm currently studying a master's in regenerative economics at Schumacher College, near Totnes in the UK.
-I've returned to the UK from 22 years in Australia to do this.
+I came to Doughnut Economics through studying regenerative economics at Schumacher College in the UK.
+I returned to the UK from 22 years in Australia to do this.

-I've enjoyed a 15-year senior corporate career (mainly the UK then headhunted to be a subsidiary CEO of ASX100) and a 12-year entrepreneurial journey in Melbourne that brought me much 'success' in the way many measure success.
+I mostly enjoyed a 15-year senior corporate career (UK then headhunted to be a subsidiary CEO of ASX100) and then a 12-year entrepreneurial journey in Melbourne that brought me much 'success' in the way many measure success.
 I also became very involved in my local community, leading the chamber of commerce for 4 years, establishing a new tourism association and sitting on the board of my local 'eco-centre'.

 In representing my business community I also led a local campaign to stop the development of public land by the beach into a shopping centre by stealth.
 We mustered 9,000 locals and it prevented the development from taking place.
-One parliamentary investigation later and another investigation into the local council, leading to the entire senior team 'leaving' and 2 councillors being named for misconduct, would later (when the 9,000 were no longer there) lead to me living through a mini-series of the Sopranos which cost me several million dollars and almost my life.
+A parliamentary inquiry into the government handing voer public land for nothing and an Ombudsman's investigation into the local council exposed much, sacked many but led to me living through a real life Sopranos mini-series which cost me everything I'd built over 35 years and almost my life.

-I've seen how corporates work, I've been an entrepreneur creating businesses (I believe in a good way) and I've seen how ruthless and corrupt the system can be when big bucks are involved.
+I've seen how corporations work, I've been an entrepreneur creating businesses (I believe in a good way) and I've seen how ruthless and corrupt the system can be when big bucks are involved.

-These days I mentor business leaders, mainly in the hospitality & tourism industries and I'm building a tribe of leaders under the banner of "Future of Hospitality" writing articles, creating other content including videos and about to launch a podcast.
+These days I mentor business leaders, mainly in the hospitality & tourism industries and I'm building a tribe of leaders under the banner of "Future of Hospitality" writing articles, doing online events and about to launch a podcast

 Nothing to see here yet.